aryalsunil555/Kotuko_Django_Challenge/README.md

 # Kotuko_Django_Challenge

-Hi, This project is copleted according to the requirements asked in Kotuko Coding Challenge.
+Hi, This project is completed according to the requirements asked in Kotuko Coding Challenge.

 # Installation